mohammednawas8/dfs-visualizer/README.md

 # dfs-visualizer
-This project is built to visualize how dfs algorithms work to find the expanded nodes and the final path of a graph, the supported algorithms are:
+This project is built to visualize how dfs algorithms work to find the expanded nodes and the final path of a graph, the supported algorithms are:<br>
 1- Depth First Search.<br>
 2- Limited Depth First Search.<br>
 3- Iterative deepening search.<br>